google/skia-buildbot/golden/puppeteer-tests/README.md

 ## Usage

 Run `make puppeteer-test` from `$SKIA_INFRA_ROOT/golden`.
 This will build and run a Docker container that executes the Mocha test runner.
+Then, look at `$SKIA_INFRA_ROOT/golden/puppeteer-tests/output` for the created PNGs.

 If you wish to run these tests outside of Docker, try `make puppeteer-test-nodocker`.
 Or equivalently, `cd` into